A Must-Read Guide To Finding – And Buying – Themes On ThemeForest!

 Another criticism aimed at ThemeForest is theme lock-in — a scenario that often occurs with some of the super-versatile multipurpose themes we’ve already mentioned (and, indeed, with many multipurpose themes NOT on ThemeForest).

-When you choose a multipurpose theme, you have an almost unlimited degree of flexibility — in terms of layouts, customization options, and features.
-To use all these options, however, the theme usually depends heavily on tailor-made shortcodes or custom-built page builders.
+When you choose a multipurpose theme, you have an almost unlimited degree of flexibility — in terms of layouts, customization options and features.
+To use all of these options, though, the theme usually depends heavily on tailor-made shortcodes or custom-built page builders.

 The problems come when you want to change your theme further down the line, because the new theme you choose won’t recognize the shortcodes or page builder content.
 Instead, they’ll be displayed on the page as useless code (rather than as whatever the shortcode was designed to show), and all of those lovely layouts you’ve spent hours crafting will be reduced to rubble in a matter of clicks.
 Yikes!

 If the theme was made well, this needn’t be a problem, but it’s worth considering if you’re planning to use the theme for years to come, as you may find that it eventually becomes unstable and/or outdated.
 There’s no guarantee against this, but if you do a little research on the author (by looking at their history, current portfolio, and so on) you may at least be able to limit the chances of it happening.